Netherlands–Russia relations: Early relations

-Napoleonic Wars
+Napoleonic Wars until the Russian revolution

+Dutch Grenadiers of the Imperial Guard and other Dutch units took part in the French invasion of Russia in 1812.

 Tsar Alexander I of Russia played a central role in the restoration of the Netherlands.
 Alexander promised to support Prince William and help restore an independent Netherlands with William as king.
 Russian and Prussian troops drove out the French in 1813.

+To strengthen relations, Alexander's sister, Grand Duchess Anna Pavlovna, married Prince William, thereby establishing a family bond between the royal houses.

+The Netherlands remained neutral in the conflicts of the 19th century and did not come into direct confrontation with Russia.
+For example, it remained neutral in the Crimean War (1853–1856).
+A sign of cooperation was that, on the initiative of Russian Tsar Nicholas II, the Hague Conventions of 1899 and 1907 were held in the Netherlands.

+The Netherlands remained neutral in the First World War (1914–1918), while Russia fought on the side of the Entente.

 From the revolution until the Cold War

 Since the Russian Revolution, the Netherlands did not have any diplomatic relationships with the Soviet Union until the end of the Second World War.
 During the war, the Dutch government was in exile.

-During WW2, 25.000 Dutch volunteers joined the Waffen SS, and fought on the Eastern front against the Soviet Union.
+During WW2, 25,000 Dutch volunteers joined the Waffen SS, and fought on the Eastern front against the Soviet Union.
 They were not supported by the government in exile.

 During the Cold War

-During the Cold War, all the Dutch consecutive governments perceived the Soviet Union and the Warsaw pact as a threat to its safety.
+During the Cold War, every single Dutch government perceived the Soviet Union and the Warsaw Pact as a threat to its safety, firmly joining the Western Bloc and pro-capitalist organizations.